jarviscanada/jarvis_data_eng_AyeshaHamad/core_java/grep/README.md

 # Introduction

 This program is designed to search a string or any pattern from text files.
-It traverses the "root directory" that you enter and looks for files and sub-directories further in there.
+It traverses the "root directory" that you enter and looks for files and sub-directories further in it.
 And search for the matching string in all those files, saves all matching lines.
 The result is then saved in an output file (outFIle.txt) that you enter.

 This program is created using followings Java and Application Development concepts:
 - List and ArrayList